saich9424/SOEN-691-PROJECT/README.md

 ### Objectives

-* The main objective of this project is to recommend a restaurant based on ratings and number of votes using two most popular algorithms.
+* The main objective of this project is to recommend a restaurant to a user, based on ratings and number of votes using two most popular algorithms.
 * The second objective is to evaluate the result obtained using Mean Absolute Error (MAE) and Root mean squared error (RMSE) metrics.
 And then comparing the evaluation results of these algorithms.

 ### Presentation of the problem to solve